-- 1. Procurement under \$150,000 and considered low or medium risk requires: - a.
-Up to \$15,000 spend: - 1 quote; and - consideration of local procurement; and - one-up approval in writing. - b.
-Over \$15,000 up to Financial Delegation Register Limit: - 3 quotes; and - consideration of local procurement; and - a General Manager approval, documented through an agreed process. - c.
-Over the Financial Delegation Register Limit and up to \$150,000: - 3 quotes; and - consideration of local procurement; and - a Business Paper to Tenders Subcommittee for approval. - 2.
-Procurement between \$150,000 and \$250,000 and considered either low or medium risk requires: - a. a Procurement Plan and Business Paper to Tenders Subcommittee for approval; and - b. an Invited RFx (Closed Tender) process to be used as signed off in the Procurement Plan. - 3.
-Procurement over \$250,000, or any high-risk procurement, regardless of dollar value requires: - a. a Procurement Plan and Business Paper to Tenders Subcommittee for approval; and - b. a Public RFx (Open Tender) process, as signed off in the Procurement Plan. - 4.
-Where a contract is subject to a New Zealand Transport Authority (NZTA) subsidy, the relevant Land Transport Procurement Strategy, and the financial limits and procedures prescribed in the NZTA Procurement Manual will apply, if the standards are higher than those set by WDC. - 5.
+Effective until 31 March 2021 (inclusive) 1.-Procurement under \$50,000 and considered low or medium risk requires: a Up to \$5,000 spend: ------------------------------------ b Over \$5,000 -up to Financial Delegation Register Limit: - a memo to General/Group Manager for approval. c.-Over the Financial Delegation Register Limit and up to \$50,000 : --3 quotes; and -- consideration of local procurement; and -- a Business Paper to Tenders Sub-Committee for approval.
+Procurement between \$50,000 and \$150,000 and considered either low or medium risk requires: aa Business Paper and Procurement Plan to Tenders Sub-Committee for approval; and ban Invited RFx (Closed Tender) process to be used as signed off in the Procurement Plan.
+Brocurement over \$150,000, or any high-risk procurement, regardless of dollar value requires: aa Business Paper and Procurement Plan to Tenders Sub-Committee for approval; and ba Public RFx (Open Tender) process, as signed off in the Procurement Plan.

+- 4. Where a contract is subject to a New Zealand Transport Authority (NZTA) subsidy, the relevant Land Transport Procurement Strategy, and the financial limits and procedures prescribed in the NZTA Procurement Manual will apply, if the standards are higher than those set by WDC. - 5.
 Subject to clause 4, where Council agrees to participate in 3rd party funding arrangements, the financial limits, rules, requirements and procedures in this Policy apply, unless amended in accordance with a Council resolution (see 5.0 The WDC Procurement Framework).